preciofishbone/OmniaFx/docs/tutorials/first-extension/apply-localization/README.md

 # Apply localization

-In this last part of the tutorial, you will learn how to apply localization into the extension.
+In this last part of [Build your first extension](https://github.com/preciofishbone/OmniaFx/tree/main/docs/tutorials/first-extension#build-your-first-extension-like-a-boss) tutorial, you will learn how to apply localization into the extension.

 ## Create localization files